borgbackup/borgbackup.github.io/releases/borg-2.0.rst

 - create: added retries for input files (e.g. if there is a read error or file changed while reading)
+- create: auto-exclude items based on xattrs or NODUMP
 - new cache implementation, using a chunks cache stored in the repository and a files cache per archive series. the files cache now stores ctime AND mtime and also updates both from the filesystem. the files cache can be rebuilt by